brpandey/hangman/README.md

 [Hangman](https://en.wikipedia.org/wiki/Hangman_(game))
+> Definition of Hangman Game
+>
+> Hangman is a paper and pencil guessing game for two or more players.
+> One player thinks of a word, phrase or sentence and the other tries
+> to guess it by suggesting letters or numbers,
+> within a certain number of guesses.
+>
+> – Wikipedia

 ![Hangman](http://i.imgur.com/m3dh9ny.jpg)

-To view the game play design please look at the README DIAGRAMS.PDF
+To view the game play design please look at the README DIAGRAMS.pdf

 ### Usage

-    Hangman runs both interactive human games with manually specified secrets and also runs human and robot games with randomly generated secrets either interactive or not.
+*Hangman runs both interactive human games with manually specified secrets and also runs human and robot games with randomly generated secrets either interactive or not.*

+*The random secret generation option allows you to play without* knowing the secret hangman word(s) beforehand.

 Robot games are auto-guessed based on simple strategy heuristics.

 Player game archival can be captured through logging, e.g. --log option

 The display and log options are exclusive to the CLI client.
 As well as the human guessing timeout option which allows values between 0 secs and 10 secs to choose a letter.

 The parallel option allows games to be played on all the cores of your system

 ```elixir